Emotional-Toys/l-code/Reference.md

 CASE:6:GO:JumpHere
 ```

-#### `CASE` - Perform parameter if Context matches value
+#### `CASE` - Perform parameter if context matches value
 Compare context to parameter value.
 If equal, perform command.
 Alternately, can use `ELSE` instead of value.
 In which case, command is performed if all previous `CASE` statements failed.

 Version 1
    `CASE:<value>:<command>`